Bethany Beach, Delaware: Alderman's Court

 The town's Alderman's Court consists of two appointed judges.
 They adjudicate violations of town ordinances.

 Police department

 The Bethany Beach Police Department has a staff of nine full-time officers.
 During the summer, it also employs 15 to 17 seasonal officers, some of them college students in training.
 The department operates seven cars, five of them patrol cars, and once won a national award from Law and Order magazine for the design of its patrol cars.
 The police department maintains a low-key but highly visible presence.

+In 2024, Police Chief Michael Redmon and Captain Darin Cathell were dismissed after an audit determined that both had stolen a combined $150,000 for overtime shifts that did not exist.

 Fire department

 The Bethany Beach Fire Department is a combination fire department that operates two quints, two engines, a rescue pumper, an aerial unit, a brush truck, three ambulances, and multiple other utility pieces.

 The fire department serves the entire area south of Indian River Inlet, east of the Assawoman Canal, and north of the Maryland state line at the southern edge of Fenwick Island, Delaware.
 It has a fire station in Bethany Beach and a substation in Fenwick Island and offers an emergency medical center, operated for it by the Beebe Medical Center of Lewes, Delaware.
 It cooperates fully with the fire departments of Dagsboro, Frankford, Millville, Rehoboth Beach, Roxana, and Selbyville, Delaware, and Ocean City, Maryland.

 The fire department was formed in June 1948 with ten members.
 It received its first equipment, a single used pumper, later that summer and answered its first call in September 1948.
 The town purchased property for its fire station in 1949, and the fire department held its first bingo game in March 1957.
 Its emergency medical center opened in the early 1980s, and its Fenwick Island substation began operations in July 1987.